 On March 24, 2014, the American Wild Horse Preservation Campaign, wild horse advocate Carla Bower and Return to Freedom filed a lawsuit against the Forest Service over the management plan.
 Represented by the Animal Legal Defense Fund (ALDF), the Los Angeles-based law firm Caldwell Leslie and the D.C. public interest environmental law firm Meyer Glitzenstein & Crystal, we aim to stop the Forest Service from eliminating thousands of acres of protected wild horse habitat and rounding up as much as 80% of the wild horses living in the Devil’s Garden Wild Horse Territory.
 The lawsuit asserts that the Forest Service’s decision violates federal animal protection and environmental laws and unlawfully prioritizes ranchers and privately-owned livestock above federally protected wild horses.

 On September 30, 2015, United States District Judge Amy Berman Jackson ruled against AWHPC's motion for summary judgment in our Devil’s Garden lawsuit.
 AWHPC and our co-plaintiff have appealed the lower court ruling.

-In the late September/early October 2016, while the Devils Garden case was on appeal, the U.S. Forest Service conducted a round up of wild horses from the the Devils Garden Wild Horse Territory.
+In late September/early October 2016, while the Devils Garden case was on appeal, the U.S. Forest Service conducted a round up of wild horses from the Devils Garden Wild Horse Territory.
 Here are the stats for that round up: